ekohe/wulin_master/README.md

 end
 ```

-After this, you will see an icon appear on the grid toolbar, and the item css should be `print_action toolbar_icon_print`, you can set a backgroud image for the css.
-For now, the available options are 'title' and 'icon' which are used to set the action text and css for each.
+After this, you will see an icon appear on the grid toolbar, and the item css should be `print_action toolbar_icon_print`.
+A background image can be set for the css.
+Currently, the available options are 'title' and 'icon' which are used to set the action text and css for each.

-2.Then, create a javascript file for the action, write the click handler for it:
+2.Then, create a javascript file for the action.
+Write the click handler for it:

 ```js
 // app/assets/javascripts/actions/print.js